dfrodriguezp/PiCM-cpp/README.md

 ## Requirements

-You need the `g++` compiler, along with the `jsoncpp` library.
+You need the `g++` compiler, along with the `jsoncpp` library (visit https://github.com/open-source-parsers/jsoncpp).
 To install them, type the following command in the console

 ```bash
 $ sudo apt install g++ libjsoncpp-dev